abcarroll/uncurses/README.md

  ``Uncurses::refresh()``, and to refresh a specific window, you would call ``$window->refresh()``.

  * Removal of redundant functions.
 Some ncurses functions really didn't make sense in the context of PHP, such as the 'n' functions, which output text to the specified length.
-If you wanted to do this, you probably would have used PHP's `substr()` instead to begin with.
+It is much more natural to use PHP's `substr()` instead.
+Once again, these removed functions made sense in the context of the C library, but make less sense in PHP (thus their removal).

  * Return values are more in-line with what you expect in PHP.
 If you use the ncurses C library, it makes more sense in that context as there are supporting constants.
 However, when translated to PHP, we end up with oddities such as -1 for errors, and 0 for success.
 Uncurses typically returns boolean `true` and